amitkiit1994/Product/README.md

 # Product
-This is a Web application built with spring boot and thymeleaf and containerized with docker
+This is a Web application built with spring boot and thymeleaf and containerized with docker and yes.

 # Run the application from command line
 1. Traverse to the cloned directory